Samsung/tizen-docs/docs/platform/what-is-tizen/profiles/tv.md

 Samsung has completely redesigned its Smart TV experience.
 With a new intuitive menu, enhanced recommendations, and quick access to your favorite shows, movies, apps, and games, it is easy to discover your favorites.

-The Samsung Smart TV SDK combines TV features with web-based technologies.
+The Samsung Smart TV SDK combines TV features with Web-based technologies.
 The SDK provides tools for developing Samsung TV applications for the Tizen platform.

-To develop applications for the TV profile, refer to the following:
+To develop applications for the TV profile:

 - [Smart TV Quick-start Guide](http://developer.samsung.com/tv/develop/getting-started/quick-start-guide){:target="_blank"}
 - [**Create Samsung Smart TV Web applications**](../../../application/web/get-started/tv/first-samsung-tv-app.md)